petehamilton/digest-email/README.md

 # DigestEmail

 This is a project put together in a weekend by [Peter Hamilton](http://peterhamilton.github.com).
-The aim was to simplify the process of generating weekly Computing Society emails for students.
+The overall aim was to simplify the process of generating weekly Computing Society emails for students.

+More specifically the aims were:
+- **Fun** - It's not often I have time to make side projects right now.
+This was a nice non-uni related hack
+- **Learning** - I wanted to do several things - learn more about TDD, create a command line ruby gem etc. This seemed like a great opportunity to tick the boxes
+- **Consistency** - Currently everyone provides their digest info in random formats all over the place.
+Now they can provide the yaml config for their digest entry and I can just combine them all and generate a digest email
+- **Legacy** - I wanted something future society members could use and improve on

 ## Background
-  I'm responsible for collating together around 4-6 notices which need to go out to our students each week for jobs/clubs/meetings/events.
+  I'm responsible for collating together around 4-6 notices which need to go out to our students each week for jobs, clubs, meetings and events.
 I currently have to write raw HTML for each email which involves a lot of Copy-Paste and inline styles and this weekend I decided to find a way to automate the process.

-  I just collated and generated this weeks digest using this method and I've gone from **2 hours** down to **5 minutes**.
+  I just collated and generated this weeks digest using this method and it's gone from taking **2 hours** down to **5 minutes**.
 I'd call that a success.

 ## Installation